ABOUT US

 Member of the Board

-A seasoned journalist, a former visiting Fellow of Freedom House in the United States and Alumna of Women’s edition, PRB, USA.
+A seasoned journalist, is a former Visiting Fellow of Freedom House in the United States and Alumna of Women’s Edition, PRB, USA.
+She is a former General Secretary of the Nigerian Guild of Editors, current National Treasurer of the body and the Managing Director and Editor-in-Chief of Next Edition Online newspaper

 Our Partners